 Sample of shale aged 3.5 billion years used in the analysis

-The team also found molecular evidence that photosynthesis producing oxygen occurred at least 2.5 billion years ago, extending the chemical record of photosynthesis by over 800 million years.
+The team also found molecular evidence that oxygen-producing photosynthesis occurred at least 2.5 billion years ago, extending the chemical record of photosynthesis by more than 800 million years.

-Previously, scientists had traced the emergence of life back to 3.5 billion years ago using two main types of evidence: ancient rock structures created by communities of that grew in sticky, layered “mats” and left behind formations resembling hills—stromatolites—as well as clear changes in isotopic ratios in the rocks.
+Previously, scientists had traced the emergence of life back to 3.5 billion years ago using two main types of evidence: ancient rock structures created by communities of microbes that grew in sticky, layered “mats” and left behind hill-like formations called stromatolites, and clear changes in isotopic ratios in rocks.

-However, samples suitable for such analysis are rare.
-The new machine learning-based approach helps avoid the need for pristine fossils or preserved biomolecules and offers an additional line of evidence that can be applied to a much broader range of rock types.
+However, samples suitable for that kind of analysis are rare.
+The new machine learning–based approach removes the need for pristine fossils or preserved biomolecules and offers an additional line of evidence that can be applied to a much broader range of rock types.

-This new approach goes beyond a simple “life versus non-life” test.
-The algorithm is already capable of distinguishing photosynthetic organisms from non-photosynthetic ones and even separating large groups of cells known as eukaryotes and prokaryotes.
+This approach goes beyond a simple “life versus non-life” test.
+The algorithm can already distinguish photosynthetic organisms from non-photosynthetic ones and even separate the broad groups of cells known as eukaryotes and prokaryotes.

-If transporting samples from proves too costly, Hazen believes that a rover equipped with a toolkit could apply the same machine learning approach directly on the Red Planet.
-By the way, the team recently received funding from to develop such a toolkit.
+If transporting samples from Mars proves too costly, Hazen believes a rover equipped with a toolkit could apply the same machine learning approach directly on the Red Planet.
+The team recently received funding to develop such a toolkit.

 In the meantime, researchers plan to apply the new method to samples from Earth’s deserts that resemble Martian environments.